brandrik/02_TrafficSignClassifier/writeup.md

 # Improvements:

+There are a handful of approaches one can take–by improving the structure of the model,it deeper; by improving the initialization of the model, so that the error signal is evenly distributed throughout the model parameters; by collecting more data or trying a different regularization technique to prevent overfitting; and by using a more powerful optimization algorithm, so that better solutions can be reached in a reasonable amount of time.

 1. Data Augmentation
 2. Sermanet like Architecture
 3. ELUs instead of ReLUs as sugegsted in
+4.
+5. Nesterov-accelerated Adaptive Moment Estimation (Nadam) Optimizer, instead of Adam Optimizer

 `FAST AND ACCURATE DEEP NETWORK LEARNING BY EXPONENTIAL LINEAR UNITS - Hochreiter 2016'